accetto/xubuntu-vnc-novnc/docker/xubuntu-vnc-novnc-firefox/README.md

 ***

+**WARNING** about images with Firefox

+Starting from the release **20.06.2**, the single-process and multi-process modes of the Firefox browser have been swapped.
+The mainstream images tagged as `latest` and `default` run Firefox with **multi-process enabled** now.
+The previous image tagged as `multiprocess` has been replaced by the `singleprocess` one.
+Be aware, that multi-process requires larger shared memory (`/dev/shm`).
+At least **256MB** is recommended.
+Please check the README file of the Firefox image and the [Firefox multi-process][that-wiki-firefox-multiprocess] page in Wiki for more information and the instructions, how to set the shared memory size in different scenarios.

+***

 This repository contains resources for building Docker images based on [Ubuntu][docker-ubuntu] with [Xfce][xfce] desktop environment, [VNC][tigervnc]/[noVNC][novnc] servers for headless use and the current [Firefox Quantum][firefox] web browser.

 The main image is a streamlined and simplified version of my other image [accetto/ubuntu-vnc-xfce-firefox-plus][accetto-docker-ubuntu-vnc-xfce-firefox-plus].
 The applicable **plus** features have been re-implemented because **Firefox v67** handles user profiles differently.